 This article is intended as a general guide only.
 Consider each person's unique needs when managing a Turkish team, and use your own best judgment.

 Turkey straddles two continents, Asia and Europe, and boasts stunning landscapes that range from sandy beaches to rugged mountain ranges.

 The Asian side, Anatolia, makes up 97 percent of the country, while the remaining three percent is the European East Thrace.
 Much of it is surrounded by the Aegean, Black and Mediterranean seas, and it shares borders with Georgia, Armenia, Iran, Iraq, Syria, Bulgaria, and Greece.

-The country's largest city, Istanbul, is the biggest in Europe and the Middle East, with a population of 14.4 million people.
-The capital, Ankara, is Turkey's second-largest city, and it houses its democratic, president-led government.
+Turkey's largest city, Istanbul, is the biggest in Europe and the Middle East, with a population of 14.4 million.
+The capital, Ankara, is the second-largest city, and it houses the country's democratic, president-led government.